-This privacy notice tells you what to expect when the Council collects your personal information.
-It covers your contact with the Council and its officers via email, written and telephone communication.
-This privacy notice applies to Parking Services and relates to Penalty Charge Notices, related statutory notices, permits and their processing.
+This privacy notice tells you what to expect when the council collects personal information.
+This privacy notice covers contact with the council and its officers directly, through email, telephone and the website.
+The privacy notice will continue to be monitored and updated.
+You are advised to check this page from time to time.

 Information we collect